-Scott is an Emmy Award-winning expert in sound design for major international events, working through his companies Auditoria (Sydney) and Remarkable Projects (London).
+Scott is an Emmy Award-winning expert in sound design for major international events.

-His design credits include the Sochi 2014, London 2012, Vancouver 2010 and Athens 2004 Olympic Games ceremonies, the Melbourne 2006 and Delhi 2010 Commonwealth Games ceremonies, as well as the Baku 2015 European Games and Doha 2011 Arab Games ceremonies.
+Design credits through his Australian company Auditoria include the Sochi 2014, London 2012, Vancouver 2010 and Athens 2004 Olympic Games ceremonies, as well as the Baku 2015 European Games and Doha 2011 Arab Games ceremonies.

 Scott is trained in music, engineering and physics, and holds a Master’s degree with Honours in Audio Design and Acoustics.